Tailor-made Diaz has Klopp purring as Liverpool beat Brighton to remain hot on Man City's heels

 Before this game, Jurgen Klopp was asked to sum up the impact Luis Diaz has made since his move to Liverpool.

-“Good, great, outstanding,” were the words he chose, and having watched this then who could disagree?
+“Good, great, outstanding,” were the words the Liverpool boss chose, and having watched Saturday's 2-0 win at Brighton, who could disagree?

 Editors' Picks